Aakash02A/Cryptography-Algorithm/README.md

 - Hash any file for integrity checking
 - Compare original vs current hash for tamper detection

+### 🌀 Enky (Custom XOR-Based Encryption)
+- Interactive menu-based encryption/decryption
+- Key-dependent XOR encryption for learning purposes
+- Supports text messages in real-time
+- Optional multi-round encryption or shuffle can be added
+- Fully reversible with the correct key
+- Ideal for experimenting with custom symmetric encryption logic

 ---

 ## 💡 Real-Time Use Cases Simulated